There are two main reasons for updating your siding or roofing—damage/deterioration or the desire to have a new appearance.

 - Inspect All Parts of Your Home: When it’s time to replace your siding or roof, inspect your windows and doors.
 Do they need to be replaced or reinstalled?
 Often damage to your home’s exterior affects more than just one part.

 - Replacing Your Siding?
 Consider Replacing Your Roof: It’s a good idea to think about your roof.
-Ask yourself when the roof was last installed and have a contractor complete an inspection of the roof even if you think it’s in decent condition.
+Ask yourself when the roof was last installed and have a contractor, like React Roofing, complete an inspection of the roof even if you think it’s in decent condition.
 You could save yourself hassle down the road if your roof is showing signs of deterioration.
 Plus, if your roof has some leaks, you aren’t going to want to cause any damage to your brand new siding (and face future larger repairs).

 - Replacing Your Roof?
 Consider Replacing Your Siding: If your roof has been damaged, there’s a good chance your siding could be deteriorating as well.
 Oftentimes there could be moisture that you aren’t able to see.
 Also, if you are changing up the style of your roof, you may want to consider refreshing the siding to better complement the new look.

 - Hire a Contractor Who Can Do it All: Protecting your home from the elements is not about any singular piece of the puzzle.
 It’s about making sure that every fixture—windows, doors, walls, roofs—work together to keep you protected from the elements.
 When you hire one contractor, you can either complete it as a single project or choose to set up project phases to cohesively transform an ugly house into a dream home.
 Working with one company also makes it much less stressful and ensures you can stick to your desired timeline.
+Visit KLJConsultingAZ.com if you need effective and efficient completion of complex and fast paced projects.

 Keep Rain and Snow Outside Where it Belongs